 Travel Tip Osaka: Download a Tsutenkaku map pdf.
 I wish i had more time as the map of the tower look highly worthwhile to check out.
 Address: 1 Chome-18-6 Ebisuhigashi, Naniwa Ward,

-Spirit and Vibe of Coney Island’s Luna Park
+Soak in the Spirit of Coney Island’s Luna Park

 In 1903, Luna Park was a popular amusement park erected in Coney Island New York.
-In its heydey it had rides, roller coasters, towers, lights and a vaudville spirit of carnival showmen.
-When Osaka erected Tsutenkaku a Luna Park was also constructed and while it didn’t last very long, the buildings and the vibe still exudes that old Coney Island architecture and feel.
+In its heydey, it had rides, roller coasters, towers, lights, and a vaudeville spirit of carnival showmen.
+When Osaka erected Tsutenkaku a Luna Park was also constructed and while it didn’t last very long, the buildings and the vibe still exude that old Coney Island architecture and feel.

 SpaWorld & the world of onsen